TempeHS/2025CT_Gabriel.C_name/README.md

 ## Story
 <p align="justify">
-</p> The game follows a simple story:where the player (you) plays as a little box whos in the world of conquest and is facing the daring adventurour get the pile of gold at the peak of the world
+</p> The game follows a simple story:where the player (you) wakes up in a big world called conquest.
+You will plays as a little box whos is is facing the daring adventure with only one goal in mind: make it to the top and steal take the shiny pile of gold.

 ## Music